pcraciunoiu/embrangler_pelican/content/posts/2013-12-31-belated-birthday-resolutions.md

 ### Develop several exercise routines

-I will continue: rock climbing, dancing, kiteboarding, snowboarding and yoga.
+I will continue: rock climbing, dancing, kiteboarding, snowboarding, biking and yoga.

 This year I've doing the [7-minute workout](http://www.7-min.com/) and really enjoying it.
 I'd like to add to that so I develop strength and balance in other ways.